MurphyPone/murphypone.github.io/src/content/voyager.md

 # Information Theory: Forward Correction

 Luckily, with their backs against the wall, and Nixon's cronies looking for a reason to scuff the entire program,[^2] NASA did not have to also invent the wheel of Error Correcting Codes.
 Much of the groundwork of this realm of Information Theory had already been laid by Claude Shannon, John Hamming, and other bright minds of Bell Research and Signal Corps Laboratories.
-I have a few other ever-growing posts on [Information Theory](/blog/information-theory) which house the supporting research for this post in particular, which go into more depth about what error correcting codes are and how they work.
+I have a few other ever-growing posts on Information Theory which house the supporting research for this post in particular, which go into more depth about what error correcting codes are and how they work.
 But the relevant bits have been included here, since that's kind of like the whole purpose.

 In order to ensure that the information being beamed across the galaxy didn't get nuked in transit like leftovers in a microwave, the signals were encoded with additional data which offered some guarantees about allowable rates of error and mechanisms for correcting those errors.
-They employed a **Golay Encoding**, is an extension of a **Hamming Code**, which is perhaps the most famous of binary error correction mechanisms.
+They employed a **Golay Encoding**, an extension of a **Hamming Code**, which is perhaps the most famous of binary error correction mechanisms.
 To understand how they work, let's start with some definitions and terminology.

 ## Definitions